 Flashlight fish are one of the few bioluminescent species that are not considered a true deep-sea fish.
 There are three species of flashlight fish, each from a different genus, in the family Anomalopidae (order Beryciformes).
 This individual was Photoblepharon palpebratus.
 The glowing ‘eyes’ that I saw were actually large, oval-shaped photophores located just beneath each eye, a characteristic trait of the Beryciformes.
 It is the largest photophore with the brightest glow of almost any bioluminescent species.
 The light that a flashlight fish emits can be seen from over 100 feet (30 m) away!
 Zooplankton, animal plankton, are drawn to the glowing ‘eyes’ of a flashlight fish.
 Not only will the flashlight fish eat the zooplankton, it will also wait and consume all the small fish that come near to feed on the illuminated zooplankton.

 Their symbiotic bacteria are constantly producing the light emitting chemical reaction but flashlight fish are able to rotate the photophore downward, covering the light.
 They use this mechanism to evade predators but shutting the light off or confusing a pursuing predator by blinking the light while swimming in a zig-zag pattern to confuse the predator.
-I believe I was witnessing prey attraction due to the lack of the predator avoidance behavior – ‘blinking.’
+I believe I was witnessing prey attraction and schooling due to the lack of the predator avoidance behavior – ‘blinking.’

 Next time you’re on a night dive, turn off your lights and see what sees you.